ComputationalAgingLab/computational_aging_course/_sources/dyn/complex_systems.md

 Fig.1 - Example of Top-Down and Bottom-Up organization of knowledge.
 </p>

 Cohen and colleagues {cite}`cohen2022complex` provide a great example of such a *switch to complexity* happened in ecological sciences recently (Fig. 2).
 You can see that a previously popular *food chains* theory was changed by a system approach where interactions between species form a complex network where it is not obvious how the system will respond to removing a particular species.
 Currently we observe a similar transformation in aging domain.
 Two great examples (and already classical) of such a transformation are Hallmarks of aging {cite}`lopez2013hallmarks` and Pillars of aging {cite}`kennedy2014geroscience` papers trying to highlight a set of key entities related to aging and connecting them into network of interacting elements.
+Thinking in a complex systems paradigm challenges a traditional perspective that single-molecule interventions will be found that substantially slow aging (indeed many researchers are pursuing such approaches).
+Instead, we should focus on combinatorial approach requiring, however, a robust model of the system under treatment.

 <img src="<picture 1 from Cohen paper>"
      alt="complex"